beego/beedoc/en-US/quickstart/model.md

 }
 ```

-So if your application is simple enough then you may not need models at all.
-But when your application gets bigger and you want more reusable code and need logic separation you must use models.
-Please see [MVC Models](../mvc/model/overview.md) for the specific case of database models and Beego's ORM framework.
-[In the next section](view.md) we will now talk about how to write views.
+Please see [MVC Models](../mvc/model/overview.md) for the specific examples of database models and Beego's ORM framework.
+[The next section](view.md) will cover writing views.